debops/debops/docs/guides.rst

 `unlinkat` sys calls.
 This means that once a file has been made persistent by bind mounting it, updates to the file should be redirected to the actual location (called ``storage_path`` by this role).
+Unfortunately, when files/directories in ``storage_path`` get updated/replaced,
+a remount is required for the new version to become available at the original location.
+This is currently not done automatically.

 This can be achieved by: